-- 1) Purchases from vendors who have accounts set up with the City. - 2) Payment to employees for their personal services.
-Salaries, overtime, and all compensation must be paid through regular payroll procedures. - 3) Cash advances to employees for any reason other than for specific qualified petty cash purchases. - 4) Cashing any type of check. - 5) Payment of freight bills, except carriers' (e.g. UPS, Express Mail) charges at the time of shipping. - 6) Payment supported by a duplicate invoice or receipt. - 7) Items of a personal nature which are generally not furnished by the City. - 8) Mileage reimbursement. - 9) Employee travel expenses, registrations, and tuition. - 10) Subscriptions and memberships. - 11) Items covered by existing purchasing contracts. - 12) Computer software and hardware. - 13) Printing services. - 14) Split or divided purchases in order to avoid non-petty cash purchasing procedures. - 15) Any purchase exceeding \$50. - 16) Reimbursing employees for purchases made with their personal credit card.
+- 1) Purchases from vendors who have accounts set up with the City except for Judge of Probate where the recording amount is unknown. - 2) Payment to employees for their personal services.
+Salaries, overtime, and all compensation must be paid through regular payroll procedures. - 3) Cash advances to employees for any reason other than for specific qualified petty cash purchases. - 4) Cashing any type of check. - 5) Payment of freight bills, except carriers' (e.g. UPS, Express Mail) charges at the time of shipping. - 6) Payment supported by a duplicate invoice or receipt. - 7) Items of a personal nature which are generally not furnished by the City. - 8) Mileage reimbursement. - 9) Employee travel expenses, registrations, and tuition. - 10) Subscriptions and memberships. - 11) Items covered by existing purchasing contracts. - 12) Computer software and hardware. - 13) Printing services. - 14) Split or divided purchases in order to avoid non-petty cash purchasing procedures. - 15) Any purchase exceeding \$50.
+One exception to the \$50 maximum is the payment of time sensitive legal recordings.
+Petty cash may be used if the legal recording must be processed prior to the next scheduled issuance of checks by accounts payable. - 16) Reimbursing employees for purchases made with their personal credit card.